Menopausal Voice Change

 Cognitive and Emotional Effects

 Many professional voice users also find that the cognitive and emotional effects of menopausal change affect their relationship with their voice.
-Our voice is part of our identity and how we express our wants, needs and how we present ourselves to others.
+Our voice is part of our identity and how we express our wants and needs to others.
 Changes to the way our voice sounds or feels can leave us feeling self-conscious, and can be challenging for those who have to present publicly.
-Anxiety, low mood, and slower cognition/brain fog are all commonly associated with menopause and can also cause issues for those who engage in public speaking.
+Anxiety, low mood, and slower cognition/brain fog are all commonly associated with menopause and can cause issues for those who engage in public speaking.
+Professional voice users have previously described experiencing these as:

 Mental Health at the University